 One of the early highlights in the 'term one sporting calendar' has to be the 'Cross Country Athletics' race held at Chorlton Park.
-This term, selected year 6 pupils were given the opportunity to experience cross-country running, a totally brand new activity for all of the pupils.
-Always a popular event, St Luke's pupils completed two cross country circuits, the first being a 1500 metre course and on week two the children had to run even further and complete a 2000 metre course.
+This term, selected year 6 pupils were given the opportunity to experience cross country running - a totally brand new activity for most of the pupils.
+Always a popular event, St Luke's pupils completed two cross country circuits, the first being a 1000 metre course and on week two the children had to run even further and complete a 1500 metre course.
 Surprisingly many pupils found the longer distance more enjoyable.
 Once again the weather was very kind to us and everyone who took part thoroughly enjoyed the experience!

-And they're off!
-The Girls' race gets underway!
-Can you spot any St Luke's pupils?
+The girls race gets underway.
+Can you see any St Luke's pupils?

 I'm delighted to report that due to the rising popularity of women's football, St Luke's now has an official girls' football team.
 We are very much looking forward to the season ahead as we have committed ourselves to regular tournament matches and we'll also be delivering a weekly training session, allowing the girls to practise their skills and improving their tactical play and fitness.

 On September 23rd our Girls' Football team participated in their first competitive tournament, held at Parrs Wood High School.
 It was an intensive session of football as they played 5 mini matches (each lasting 7 minutes) against other primary schools in the local area.
 It was a fantastic experience for all involved and I know the girls are already looking forward to playing in more matches throughout the year.